NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

                 connection requests locally and notifying the RADIUS server group that the request should have access.

-            b.  []{#as_a .anchor}It acts as a member of a RADIUS server group that accepts requests from RADIUS clients and authenticates them.
+            b.
+It acts as a member of a RADIUS server group that accepts requests from RADIUS clients and authenticates them.

             c.
 It acts as a member of a RADIUS server group that accepts authenticated requests from RADIUS clients and